Traap/archlinux/docs/packstrap-arch-linux.md

 ---
 __Note:__
 * Arch Linux is running from your USB drive.
-You are now using packstrap to bootstrap Arch Linux packages onto your newly create file system.
+You are now using pacstrap to bootstrap Arch Linux packages onto your newly create file system.